nak2002k/project-enclypt/README.md

 - ✅ Offline decryptor app (WIP)
 - ✅ Dark mode planned into frontend
 - 🛠️ Login system in progress
-- 🚫 No file uploads or Stripe for now
+- 🚫 No file uploads or Sign ups for now

 ---